-Valetudo is the de-facto-standard open-source software solution for cloud-free vacuum robots empowering thousands of users.
+Valetudo is an opinionated software solution for cloud-free vacuum robots installed on thousands of robots.

 Since it was started in 2018, it has matured to a reliable fire-and-forget solution that just works.